cbarcl01/CB_BMEG591E-repository/Group_Project/Group_Project.md

 length, with 44% of those loci being homologous to known genes in non-ctenophores.

-#### 1.2.5 Phylogenetic analysis
+#### 1.2.4 Phylogenetic analysis

 ### 1.3 Re-analysis

 This study was chosen, as the origins of multicellularity and particularly the phylogenetic position of Ctenophores compared to other non-bilaterans is still widely debated.
-The original study was undertaken in 2011 and published in 2013 \[5\], since then of the tools the paper used, some have changed, some are no longer maintained and more data has been made available for gene annotation.
+The original study was undertaken in 2011 and published in 2013 \[ref 5?\], since then of the tools the paper used, some have changed, some are no longer maintained and more data has been made available for gene annotation.

 In our re-analysis, in the absence of raw reads we will investigate the files to confirm number of contigs and scaffolds before running the